javawolfpack/CCSC-Tutorial/README.md

 $
 ```

 Now you should be able to connect via ssh to the machine without password.
-Check that this works before moving on for all of your Jetson Nano boards.
+Check that this works before moving on for all of your GCP Nodes.

 ## Ansible instructions